seanpowell/docs/source/API_Reference/Web_API/blocks.md

          <td>date</td>
          <td>No</td>
          <td>Must be set to 1</td>
          <td>Retrieve the timestamp of the Block records.
-It will return a date in aMySQL timestamp format - YYYY-MM-DD HH:MM:SS</td>
+It will return a date in a MySQL timestamp format - YYYY-MM-DD HH:MM:SS</td>
       </tr>
       <tr>
          <td>days</td>